fatherdougalmaguire/Novato/README.md

 * You can start and stop the emulator via button control.
 * You can restart the emulator via button control.
 * You can quit the emulator via button control.
+* There is a splash screen displaying the application logo as PCG characters
+* You can choose to start the emulator automatically or go to the splash screen first
+* A rudimentary scanline shader has been added (rudimentary as in not very good.
+This needs to be worked on)
 * A small number of Z80 instructions are decoded.
 * Current register statuses are displayed.
 * The first 256 bytes of memory from the currrent PC value are displayed as hex and ASCII.
-* ~The last 16 instructions are decoded and displayed~ Disassembly is currently broken.
+* The last 16 instructions are decoded and displayed
 * The screen buffer is output to the display using a metal shader.
 * Shader will automatically scale the output resolution to the same display size.
 * Colour support has been added ( green mono, amber mono, blue mono, white mono and colour )